-Mr. Karakoc is a Managing Director with Secretariat and is based in London.
-Mr Karakoc has 16 years’ experience in the construction industry, specialising in dispute resolution, delay and disruption analyses, contract review preparation of claims, quantum and programming matters.
+Mehmet Karakoc is a Managing Director with Secretariat and is based in London.
+Mr. Karakoc has 16 years’ experience in the construction industry, specializing in dispute resolution, delay and disruption analyses, contract review preparation of claims, quantum and programming matters.

 Mr. Karakoc’s experience spans across numerous industries including infrastructure, information technology, leisure, oil and gas, power, commercial and energy.
 In addition to the projects in the UK, he has undertaken commissions in UAE, Russia, Germany, India, Greece, Belgium, Trinidad, Egypt, France, Turkey, Ghana, South Africa, Netherlands, Finland, Ukraine, Iraq, Seychelles, Saudi Arabia, Albania, Kazakhstan, Algeria, Nigeria, Tunisia, Libya, Qatar, Colombia, Turkmenistan, Gabon, Ireland, Serbia, Oman, the US and Ecuador.